PluieElectrique/ena/README.md

 cargo run --release
 ```

+Note: The 4chan API guidelines state that you should "make API requests using the same protocol as the app."
+Since Ena uses HTTPS, any app using Ena in its backend should also use HTTPS.

 ## Logging

 By default, only errors are logged.
 Logging is configured by setting the `RUST_LOG` environment variable.
 For example, to turn on all logging, use `RUST_LOG=ena`.
 Or, to just show warnings and errors, use `RUST_LOG=ena=warn`.
 See the `env_logger` [documentation](https://docs.rs/env_logger/*/env_logger/) for more information.